robin-rpr/calos/doc/install.rst

    $ service clearly start

+This launches Clearly’s distributed clustering engine.
+It will automatically discover and join other Clearly nodes, and bring up the dashboard at http://localhost:8080
-This enables Clearly's advanced clustering features and brings up an impressive dashboard at http://localhost:8080, where you can create Workspaces, orchestrate containers and manage your cluster with ease.
+From there, you can create Studios, orchestrate containers, manage deployments, and steer your Clearly cluster with ease.

 ..
 LocalWords:  Werror Flameeyes plougher deps libc’s ericonr